Agoric/documentation/main/zoe/guide/contracts/loan.md

 * `autoswapInstance` - The running contract instance for an [Autoswap](./autoswap.md) or [Multipool Autoswap](./multipoolAutoswap.md) installation.
-The `publicFacet` of the instance is used for producing an invitation to sell the collateral on liquidation.
+The `publicFacet` of the instance is used to make an invitation to sell the collateral on liquidation.
 * `periodAsyncIterable` - the [asyncIterable](https://javascript.info/async-iterators-generators) used for notifications
    that a period has passed, on which compound interest will be